 27) Bank of America Stadium

-Very little has changed to Bank of America Stadium since it opened in 1996 and has served as the only place the Panthers have called home.
-It’s a stadium showing its age, and David Tepper must decide between extensive upgrades or start from the ground up with a brand new stadium.
+Very little has changed at Bank of America Stadium since it opened in 1996, and it has served as the only place the Panthers have called home.

 28) Paycor Stadium